 - Discovering antibodies in people infected with the coronavirus to inform new therapeutics and vaccines.
 With donor support, a Fred Hutch team identified an extremely potent neutralizing antibody that stops the virus from infecting vulnerable cells.

 - Reducing the pandemic's disproportionate effect on communities of color and other health inequities.

-Charitable support from people like you allows us to move faster and explore the newest, most daring ideas.
+Philanthropic support from people like you allows us to move faster and explore the newest, most daring ideas.
 By fostering innovation early in the research process, you make it possible for us to build the evidence we need to secure government funding, foundation grants, and industry partnerships — and to turn promising ideas into proven solutions that will halt the pandemic and save lives worldwide.

 Thank you for your belief in the power of research.